AlexMercedCoder/merced-react-hooks/README.md

 - if - The condition, an expression to be evaluated as true or false

-- ifnot - by default null will be displayed if the condition is false, if you want to display something else pass the desired JSX to the optional ifnot prop.
+- ifnot - by default null will be displayed if the condition is false, if you want to display something else pass the desired JSX to the optional ifnot prop. ifnot can also take a function that returns jsx.

 ```jsx